m8pple/hpce-2013-cw2/README.md

 We now have two types of parallelism that we know works, so the natural choice is to combined them together.
-Create a new implementation called `fast_fourier_transform_combined`, usng the conventions for naming from before, and integrate both forms of parallelism.
+Create a new implementation called `fast_fourier_transform_combined`, using the conventions for naming from before, and integrate both forms of parallelism.

 6. Optimisation
 ===============

-Our final implementation is a final tweaking pass of the parallelised version: we have introduced and exploited as much parallelism as we can, but that introduces overhead.
+Our final implementation is a tweaking pass of the parallelised version: we have introduced and exploited as much parallelism as we can, but that introduces overhead.
 We now want to balance parallelism versus